Installation commands

 Run this command after changing /etc/apt/sources.list or /etc/apt/preferences .
 For information regarding /etc/apt/preferences, see PinningHowto.
 Run this command periodically to make sure your source list is up-to-date.
 This is the equivalent of "Reload" in Synaptic or "Fetch updates" in Adept.

 The same as the above, except add the "smart upgrade" checkbox.
-It tells APT to use "smart" conflict resolution system, and it will attempt to upgrade the most important packages at the expense of less important ones if necessary.
+It tells APT to use "smart" conflict resolution system, and it will attempt to upgrade the most important packages at the expense of less important ones if necessary."apt-get dist-upgrade" does not perform distribution upgrade.
+See [http://www.ubuntu.com/getubuntu/upgrading upgrading] for more information. -

 This command does the same thing as Edit->Fix Broken Packages in Synaptic.
 Do this if you get complaints about packages with "unmet dependencies".